datarefuge/workflow/uploaders.md

 - At the beginning of the session
   - If you have been designated as an Uploader, ask the event organizer to set you up with
     - The S3 login credentials
-    - The software needed to upload a file to S3 through the command line
+    - The software needed to upload a file to S3 from your laptop through the command line
+      - The basic commands needed for that are:
+      ```
+      pip install awscli
+      aws configure
+      aws s3 ls [eventS3Folder]
+      ```
+      - If you need more help to run these commands, please talk to the event organizer

 - Claiming a bag for upload
   - Baggers will bring you thumbdrives containing bags